 Have you been tasked to develop or want to build a vision and organize activities that will deepen a sense of community in your neighbourhood or town/city?
 How do you build the case to the decision-makers that this is a good idea?

 This foundational course will walk you through 6 modules that will help you to define your reason, build the case for a plan and think about the development of the strategy.
-The course brings in Collective impact and Asset Based Community Development together to focus on building a plan with residents at the centre.
+The course brings Collective impact and Asset-Based Community Development together to focus on building a plan with residents at the centre.

 To walk participants through a journey to go from talking about a community plan to building the case to develop a plan.
 This course will equip participants with the knowledge, flow, tools, and resources to help them along the way.
 This course will give them the confidence to take the draft plan back to their team to finalize and implement the plan.

 To learn what is a strategy and the process that is involved in building a neighbourhood strategy

 To bring awareness to the importance of involving community in building a neighbourhood plan

 To build the knowledge and skills for putting a neighbourhood plan together